How and why we collect data and covering your choices (last updated 20 September 2019).

 We want to make sure that your information is accurate and up to date.
 You may ask me to correct or remove information you think is inaccurate.
 You have a right to request the transfer of your data to another individual or company.

 How long we keep your information for - data retention

-Your information is kept for the time necessary to provide the therapy service requested, however outside of this I will hold your details and session notes for a period of 7 years following the end of treatment to comply with legal obligations that are placed upon me by my insurers.
-In the case of a child under 13 then records will be kept 7 years after they reach the age of majority (18).
+Your information is kept for the time necessary to provide the therapy service requested, however outside of this we will hold your details and session notes for a period of 7 years following the end of treatment to comply with legal obligations that are placed upon us by our insurers.
+In the case of a child under 13, then records will be kept 7 years after they reach the age of majority (18).
 After this date, all data will be securely deleted.

 Sharing of data